 If we didn't maintain our locks, bridges, culverts and embankments, our waterways wouldn't be able to support the thousands of boats and millions of visitors that they currently do.
 A traditional way of life and a much-loved escape from the pressures of everyday life would be lost for good.
 A trip to the waterways just wouldn't be the same.

 Thankfully our maintenance teams have hundreds of years of combined knowledge about our canals and rivers.
-From building new lock gates to repairing leaks and even diving to inspect underwater structures, their work make sure our waterways remain open for everyone to use and enjoy everyday.
+From building new lock gates to repairing leaks and even diving to inspect underwater structures, their work makes sure our waterways remain open for everyone to use and enjoy every day.